Refugee-Aid-Capstone/refugee-aid-fe/README.md

 Get **Refuge** running on your machine:

-1. Clone the repository: `git clone git@github.com:Sulton88Mehron90/showcase-project.git`
+1. Clone the repository from: `git clone https://github.com/Refugee-Aid-Capstone/refugee-aid-fe`
-2. Move to the project directory: `cd showcase-project`
+2. Move to the project directory: `cd refugee-aid-fe`
 3. Grab the dependencies: `npm install`
 4. Fire up the app: `npm start`